 Strategy Two: Opposing out-of-form “Big Name” Teams

-A great example of this came in the 2014/15 season of the Premiership.
+A great example of this has come in the last few seasons of the Premier League.

 This “name value” can also work in another way – by making very good teams with little name recognition go “under the radar” for quite some time before the market catches up.

-The point is that the market does eventually catch up to teams like Dortmund and Athletico Madrid and prices them as they should be.
-You won’t find much value on these teams now, but there is often a good season and a half of value to be had whilst punters come to terms with the quality of these “lesser lights.”
+Normally the market does eventually catch up to teams like Athletico Madrid and Lille prices them as they should be.
+You won’t find much value on these teams now, but there is often a good season or more of value to be had whilst punters come to terms with the quality of these “lesser lights.”

 Summary: There is great value to be had by opposing “big name” teams who are out of form and backing high quality lesser-known teams.
 This should not be based on just short runs of form like four or five games, when any team can hit a good or bad run of form, but stronger underlying trends over a season or even a number of seasons.
 The great thing is that value can be had over long periods by following this betting strategy.

 Strategy Three: Opposing Teams who Need to Win